nicolidin/CloudTechnoFirstAssignmentStackExchange/README.md

 Firstly, before executing the script with Kotlin, I implemented a script written in R to remove the body column that is not perfectly formatted.
 Then, it will be simpler to use these csv with Hive and/or Pig:

-Indeed you can see below that we have the four files with an R  script (removeBodyColumnFromCsv).
+Indeed we can see below that we have the four files with an R  script (removeBodyColumnFromCsv).

 ![csvBeforeEdited](./cloudScreen/csvBeforeEdited.png)